andygrillo/litespeed-wordpress-vm/README.md

 /** MySQL hostname */
 define( 'DB_HOST', '10.0.0.2' );
 ```
-Below this you should paste in unique Salt Keys, which can be generated [at this site](https://api.wordpress.org/secret-key/1.1/salt/)
+Below this you should paste in unique Salt Keys, which can be generated [at this site](https://api.wordpress.org/secret-key/1.1/salt/).

-Finally you are ready to install Wordpress :)
+Save and close the editor.

+### Configure Wordpress

+add plugin

+gutenberg

+### Credits
+Configuration of the OpenLiteSpeed server was based on this [guide on Upcloud.com](https://upcloud.com/community/tutorials/install-wordpress-openlitespeed/).